Colorful Glittered Pine Cones

 What Colors Were Used?

-These are the colors that were used in case you would like to sue the same brand and color.
+These colors were used in case you would like to use the same brand and color.

 Purple Sparkling Crystals 4 ounce